UDST/manta/README.md

 ```

 ### Debugging
+For debugging we recommend `cuda-memcheck ./LivingCity` for out-of-bounds memory bugs in the CUDA section and `cuda-gdb` for more advanced features such as breakpoints.

-For debugging we recommend `cuda-gdb`.
-In order to use it, `manta/Makefile` must be modified by adding the flag `-G` to enable debugging and changing `-O3` to `-O` to avoid optimizations that restrict the use of the debugger.
+In order to use `cuda-gdb`, `manta/Makefile` must be modified by adding the flag `-G` to enable debugging and changing `-O3` to `-O` to avoid optimizations that restrict the use of the debugger.

 For example, to enable debugging at `LivingCity/traffic/b18CUDA_trafficSimulator.cu`,  its compilation at the line `manta/Makefile:1756`:
 <pre>